“You don’t have to cook fancy or complicated masterpieces,

 - Avocados, sardines, raw vegetables, cooked chicken, and fruit in moderation.

-- Recipes: I host an AIP Recipe Roundtable on my blog every week.
+- Recipes: You can find my favorite recipes here on my website..
 For meal planning, check out this article.
 If you’d like a cookbook, here’s a cookbook roundup with descriptions of all of the AIP cookbooks now available.

 - Breakfast A: GAPS smoothie.